-This time, it’s to be done backwards.
+This time, it’s to be done backward.

 - Long spine, chest open, scaps set, and hold a weight in front of you to make it more challenging.

-3 sets of 12 reps.
+- 3 sets of 12 reps.

-7. Kettlebell Windmills
+- Kettlebell Windmills

 Kettlebell windmills involve the shoulders, triceps, and glutes.

-You really have to concentrate on good breathing, stabilizing your shoulder, stretching your hip, and initiating the come-up from your legs and glutes.
+You have to concentrate on good breathing, stabilizing your shoulder, stretching your hip, and initiating the come-up from your legs and glutes.

-Please proceed cautiously on this one.
+- Please proceed cautiously on this one.
 Keep your core tight, and if you feel any pain in your lower back, stop.

 Athletes must learn how to derive maximum power from the hips and legs.
 For this advancement to take place, a foundation of adequate core strength and hip mobility is an absolute prerequisite.
 Strong glutes are critical for a properly functioning body.
 They are the keystone muscles that keep everything else in line. – Bret Contreras

-9. Dumbbell (or Plate) Frog Pumps
+Dumbbell (or Plate) Frog Pumps for Glutes

 Bret Contreras believes that most people have glutes that are weak and “underpotentialized” – and that strong, powerful buttocks are what separate a healthy, athletic physique from an average one.